-REPS SPEAKERSHIP: Yakub toes APC’s line, steps down - Vanguard News
+Reps Speakership: Yakub toes APC’s line, steps down - Vanguard News

 Why I stepped down

-It will be recalled that the party recently ceded the senate presidency to the North-East and the speakership of the House to the South-Wwest with Senator Ahmed Lawan from Yobe State and Hon.
+It will be recalled that the party recently ceded the Senate presidency to the North-East and the speakership of the House to the South-West with Senator Ahmed Lawan from Yobe State and Hon.
 Femi Gbajabiamila as their preferred choices for the respective positions.

 “We also know in Nigeria today that we zone positions so that every part of the country will be adequately represented and I think it is in that wisdom that the party zoned the positions for the different parts to be represented.
 And I have decided with my group to toe the party’s line and therefore today, I am officially declaring that I have stepped down my ambition for the interest of the country.’’